 If you are long a stock you have limited downside and unlimited upside, while it’s the opposite for short: limited upside and unlimited downside because the share price theoretically can rise endlessly.
-By going long your downside is maximum 100%, and quite unlikely to happen, while the upside for short selling is 100% and not likely to happen (assuming no leverage).
-This fact skews the probability tails and make short selling very difficult to perform profitably.
+By going long your downside is a maximum of 100%, and quite unlikely to happen, while the upside for short selling is 100% and not likely to happen (assuming no leverage).
+This fact skews the probability of tails and makes short-selling very difficult to perform profitably.

 What is a short sale?

 By selling short you are selling something you don’t own.
 In the derivatives market, this is no problem: you simply sell a contract that you believe will go down in price, thus creating a “deficit”.
 This is a 100% zero-sum game: what the buyer gains or loses, equals the loss or gain to the short seller.

 Going short a stock is more difficult because you can’t sell something you don’t own: the number of outstanding shares is given.
 This is how it works:

 Investor A owns 1 000 shares in stock ABC.
 He is a long-term shareholder but would like to get an additional income by lending his shares to short-sellers.
 Investor B believes the share price of company ABC will drop, and thus wants to sell 1 000 shares short in the market.
 By looking at the website of his broker he finds out he can borrow 1 000 shares at 5% annual interest.
 When he borrows 1 000 shares from the broker (and the broker borrows from investor A) he can sell them in the market at 75 dollars, hence being “short” 1 000 shares.
 If the share price drops to 70, he can buy them back at and pocket a profit of five dollars per share (5 000).
 If the stock goes up and he buys them back at 100, he loses 25 000.